-The site will include workspace for up to 280 people as well as event space to be used by local businesses, schools and universities.
+The site will include a workspace for up to 280 people as well as event space to be used by local businesses, schools and universities.
 In addition, there will be a cafe operated by a local business to encourage non-residents of Brighton and Hove to utilise the area.
-First Base have partnered with The Hyde Group who have experience working in Brighton and Hove, their most recent project being the Super B flat development minutes from Brighton Station, awarded Best Residential Development in East Sussex at the prestigious UK Property Awards.
+First Base has partnered with The Hyde Group which has experience working in Brighton and Hove, their most recent project being the Super B flat development minutes from Brighton Station, awarded Best Residential Development in East Sussex at the prestigious UK Property Awards.

 Proposed Environmental Benefits

 The finished project will include 5000m2 of external space that was not being utilised prior to the development, as well as shared landscaped courtyards for residential use.